Yui-H8/Datacamp/AI_Introduction to ChatGPT.md

 ### A wizarding perspective
 * Beyond summarizing text, ChatGPT adjusts tone and style, whether you need something formal, funny, persuasive, or kid-friendly.
 It’s like having an instant editor, making information more digestible and saving you time.
+Q:
+*summary of Harry Potter from the perspective of Ron.
+In 50 words.*